 - Chili Pepper.
 Adds just the right amount of heat.
 I use red fresno chilies for the color and flavor.
 But jalapeno and Korean chilies also work.

-- Drain wakame and squeeze out excess water.
-Add salted cucumbers, dressing, chili pepper.
+- Assemble.
+Drain the wakame and squeeze out excess water.
+Add the salted cucumbers, dressing, and chili pepper.
 Mix until combined.
-Eat room temperature or chilled.
-Enjoy!

 - Soy Sauce Quail Eggs